-Austin Real Estate Agents will claim we picked them instead of the others because it is the state capital.
+Realtors in Austin TX will claim we picked them instead of the others because it is the state capital.
 But, although it is a valid criterion; come on, Austin Agents… we take much more than that into consideration!
 The thing with Austin is that it makes a better “high-low” combination than Plano (too small, family suburban) and San Antonio (bigger, with a high – almost monothematic – industrial concentration).
 Austin can be great for young people due to its fairer weather, great education options available(from elementary school all the way to college), great for both young and old people due to its abundant cultural activities with lots of parks and outdoor activities, an awesome quality of life, and a much better value (housing costs and household income) than most metro areas of the same size.

 3- Arlington, Virginia